 Then, in the 17th century came the Age of Enlightenment, science and the advocacy of democracy, constitutional government and the separation of the church and state.
 It was a period of scientific advancement and radical ideas – like the eradication of religious authority.

-During the 19th century those possessing knowledge of the ancient religious wisdom formed into Brotherhoods and one, having knowledge of natural laws and astrological cycles, knew that in 1881 the astral currents influencing the evolution of human thought and behavior would once again favor its presentation and dissemination.
+During the 19th century those possessing knowledge of the ancient religious wisdom formed into Brotherhoods and one, having knowledge of natural laws and astrological cycles, knew that in 1881 the astral currents influencing the evolution of human thought and behavior would once again favor their presentation and dissemination.

 Ancient religious teachings get a scientific upgrade